-When you find out your child has ADHD, you can turn to a team of pros who can get him the right treatment.
-Each one plays a different role that helps your kid improve his behavior at school and home.
+When you find out your child has ADHD, you can turn to a team of pros who can get them the right treatment.
+Each one plays a different role that helps your kid improve their behavior at school and home.

-The same doctor that takes care of your child's overall health can treat his ADHD, too.
-He'll map out an action plan that's based on guidelines from the American Academy of Pediatrics.
+The same doctor that takes care of your child's overall health can treat their ADHD, too.
+They'll map out an action plan that's based on guidelines from the American Academy of Pediatrics.
 If your child is 4 to 5 years old, that will likely mean behavior therapy.
-If he's 6 or older, medicine will also be part of it.
+If they're 6 or older, medicine will also be part of it.

 Child and Adolescent Psychiatrist

-He'll give your child tools to manage some of his behavior and emotional problems.
-He'll show him ways to control angry outbursts, for instance, or stay focused in the classroom.
-He may also teach your child social skills, like how to wait his turn, share toys, ask for help, or respond to teasing.
+They'll give your child tools to manage some of their behavior and emotional problems.
+They'll show them ways to control angry outbursts, for instance, or stay focused in the classroom.
+They may also teach your child social skills, like how to wait their turn, share toys, ask for help, or respond to teasing.
 A psychologist can also come up with a plan to help make the child's life a bit easier in school.

 A psychologist will likely use one of these types of treatment:

 Behavioral therapy.
-The goal is to help your child change some of the ways he acts.
+The goal is to help your child change some of the ways they act.
 It might be helpful for some practical everyday things like trouble finishing schoolwork.
-Or the psychologist can show him how to work through emotionally tough events.
+Or the psychologist can show them how to work through emotionally tough events.

-This kind of therapy can also teach your child to monitor his behavior.
-He'll learn how to praise himself or give himself rewards when he controls his anger or thinks before acting.
+This kind of therapy can also teach your child to monitor their behavior.
+They'll learn how to praise themselves or give themselves rewards when they control their anger or think before acting.

 Cognitive behavioral therapy.
 It uses what your child's psychologist may call "mindfulness" techniques.
-To help your child improve his focus and concentration, he'll find out how to become aware and more accepting of his own thoughts and feelings.
+To help your child improve their focus and concentration, they'll find out how to become aware and more accepting of their own thoughts and feelings.

-Does your child have trouble with everyday stuff like organizing his backpack or getting from one class to another on time?
+Does your child have trouble with everyday stuff like organizing their backpack or getting from one class to another on time?
 An occupational therapist can help.
-He'll evaluate your child at home and school to figure out how his ADHD affects his ability to keep up with things like assignments and regular family life.
-Then he'll work with your kid to help him get organized and manage his time better.
+They'll evaluate your child at home and school to figure out how their ADHD affects their ability to keep up with things like assignments and regular family life.
+Then they'll work with your kid to help them get organized and manage their time better.

 School Support Team

-If ADHD gets in the way of your child's ability to learn, he may qualify for special accommodations under a law known as "Section 504."
-His teachers and other members of the school staff can help set up an agenda called a "504 plan."
+If ADHD gets in the way of your child's ability to learn, they may qualify for special accommodations under a law known as "Section 504."
+Their teachers and other members of the school staff can help set up an agenda called a "504 plan."
 It will outline adjustments to the lesson plans for your child, specialized teaching techniques, behavior management methods, and beefed-up parent/teacher collaboration.